tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

 - **Responsive design** — `sm:`, `md:`, `lg:` breakpoint prefixes
 - **Typography** — `text-heading1`, `text-body1`, `text-label2`

-The `forge-tailwind` package also provides utility classes for background colors and typography, keeping your styling consistent with the design system while maintaining the flexibility of utility-first CSS.

 ## Looking Ahead: Blocks

 This package is the foundation for something bigger.
 We're building a library of **blocks** — shareable layout patterns and code snippets that teams can drop into their projects.